 '''

-return email.utils.format_datetime(dt, usegmt=True)

-I/O adapter: h11 <-> trio

-The core of this could be factored out to be usable for trio-based clients

-too, as well as servers.
-But as a simplified pedagogical example we don't

-attempt this here.

-class TrioHTTPWrapper:

-next_id = count()

-def init(self, stream):

-self.stream = stream

-self.conn = h11.Connection(h11.SERVER)

 Our Server: header

 self.ident = " ".join(

-[f"h11-example-trio-server/{h11.version}}", h11.PRODUCT_ID]
+["h11-example-trio-server/{}".format(h11.version), h11.PRODUCT_ID]

 ).encode("ascii")

 A unique id for this connection, to include in debugging output

-\# (useful for understanding what's going on if there are multiple
+(useful for understanding what's going on if there are multiple

 simultaneous clients).

 self.obj_id = next(TrioHTTPWrapper.next_id)

 async def send(self, event):

 The code below doesn't send ConnectionClosed, so we don't bother

 handling it here either -- it would require that we do something

 appropriate when 'data' is None.

 assert type (event) is not h11.ConnectionClosed

 data = self.conn.send(event)

-try:

 await self.stream.send_all(data)

-except BaseException:

-If send_all raises an exception (especially trio.Cancelled),

-we have no choice but to give it up.

-self.conn.send_failed()

-raise

 async def read_from_peer(self):

 if self.conn.they_are_waiting_for_100_continue:

 self.info("Sending 100 Continue")

 go_ahead = h11.InformationalResponse(

 status_code=100, headers=self.basic_headers()

+)

 await self.send(go_ahead)

-try:
+trv:

 data = await self.stream.receive_some(MAX_RECV)

 except ConnectionError:

 They've stopped listening.
 Not much we can do about it here.

 data = b""

 self.conn.receive_data(data)

 async def next_event(self):

 while True:

 event = self.conn.next_event()

-'''

-'''

-if event is h11.NEED_DATA:
+if event is h11.NEED DATA:

 await self.read_from_peer()

 continue

 return event

 async def shutdown_and_clean_up(self):

 When this method is called, it's because we definitely want to kill

 this connection, either as a clean shutdown or because of some kind

 of error or loss-of-sync bug, and we no longer care if that violates

 the protocol or not.
 So we ignore the state of self.conn, and just

 go ahead and do the shutdown on the socket directly.
 (If you're

 implementing a client you might prefer to send ConnectionClosed()

 and let it raise an exception if that violates the protocol.)

 try:

 await self.stream.send_eof()

 except trio.BrokenResourceError:

 They're already gone, nothing to do

+return

 Wait and read for a bit to give them a chance to see that we closed

 things, but eventually give up and just close the socket.

 XX FIXME: possibly we should set SO_LINGER to 0 here, so

 that in the case where the client has ignored our shutdown and

+'''

+'''

 declined to initiate the close themselves, we do a violent shutdown

-(RST) and avoid the TIME_WAIT?
+(RST) and avoid the TIME WAIT?

 it looks like nginx never does this for keepalive timeouts, and only

 does it for regular timeouts (slow clients I guess?) if explicitly

 enabled ("Default: reset_timedout_connection off")

 with trio.move_on_after(TIMEOUT):

 try:

 while True:

 Attempt to read until EOF

 got = await self.stream.receive_some(MAX_RECV)

 if not got:

 break

 except trio.BrokenResourceError:

 pass

 finally:

 await self.stream.aclose()

-def basic headers(self):
+def basic_headers(self):

 HTTP requires these headers in all responses (client would do

 something different here)

+return [

-("Date", format_date_time().encode("ascii")),
+("Date", format_date_time(None).encode("ascii")),

 ("Server", self.ident),

+1

 def info(self, args):

 Little debugging method

-print(f"{self.obj_id}:", args)
+print("{}:".format(self.obj_id), args)

 Server main loop

-'''